snugnug/sherpa/src/content/guides/gaming.md

 };
 ```

-You can also set `hardware.nvidia.prime.offload.enableOffloadCmd = true;` to enable an `nvidia-offload` command that automatically offloads a program to the GPU.
+You can also enable `hardware.nvidia.prime.offload.enableOffloadCmd` to enable an `nvidia-offload` command that automatically offloads a program to the GPU.
 You can use it by prefixing the running command with `nvidia-offload`, for example with Steam, setting the launch options to:

 ```
-nvidia-offload %command
+nvidia-offload %command%
 ```

 Returning to the Nix options, to find your respective bus IDs, simply run `lspci` from a terminal.
 On the left, a bus ID such as "01:00.0" will be shown, and to the right, a description of the hardware the ID corresponds to will be shown.
 You should be able to identify the bus ID for both your CPU and GPU.